-Promethean Literary Magazine is City College of New York’s premier student-run literary arts publication.
+Promethean Literary Magazine is the City College of New York’s premier student-run literary arts publication.

 We named you Elisabeth after this street, Elisabeth Street—look where I’m pointing now—on the south side of the city, starting at Fifth National Bank—that’s the square building with the bronze cuckoo on top—and it ends somewhere around the big convention center—the glass circle building where they hold the dance recitals and the spelling bees—where it becomes Convention Center Dr. and no longer Elisabeth St.